-Students must be 17 years old to attend class and 17 with a high school diploma or GED to become certified as EMT.
+Students must be 17 years old to attend class and 17 in Kansas, 18 for National Certification, to become certified as EMT.
 Students must have a specific background check.
 Previous background checks will not meet this requirement.

 Some felony criminal convictions may prevent the student from taking the state and national certification exams.
 EMT is a prerequisite for MICT paramedic.